Turn on, tune in, drop out

 "Turn on, tune in, drop out" is a counterculture-era phrase popularized by Timothy Leary in 1966.
 In 1967, Leary spoke at the Human Be-In, a gathering of 30,000 hippies in Golden Gate Park in San Francisco and phrased the famous words, "Turn on, tune in, drop out".
 It was also the title of his spoken word album recorded in 1966.
-On this lengthy album, Leary can be heard speaking in a monotone soft voice on his views about the world and humanity, describing nature, Indian symbols, "the meaning of inner life", the LSD experience, peace, and many other issues.
+On this album, Leary can be heard speaking in a monotone soft voice on his views about the world and humanity, describing nature, Indian symbols, "the meaning of inner life", the LSD experience, peace, and many other issues.

 History of the phrase

 In a 1988 interview with Neil Strauss, Leary said the slogan was "given to him" by Marshall McLuhan during a lunch in New York City.
 Leary added McLuhan "was very much-interested in ideas and marketing, and he started singing something like, 'Psychedelics hit the spot / Five hundred micrograms, that's a lot,' to the tune of a Pepsi commercial of the time.
 Then he started going, 'Tune in, turn on, and drop out.'"
 The phrase was used by Leary in a speech he delivered at the opening of a press conference in New York City on September 19, 1966.
 It urged people to embrace cultural changes through the use of psychedelics by detaching from the existing conventions and hierarchies in society.
 It was also the motto of his League for Spiritual Discovery.